Chapter 10 Subgroup analysis and multiple outcomes

 Up to now we have focused on the comparison of two or more groups of patients, usually intervention vs. control.
 It is natural to investigate whether a treatment effect exists only in a certain subgroup of patients.
 Multiplicity issues arise if there are more than one subgroup-defining variables.

-Multiplicity issues also arise if more than one outcome are considered in a randomized trial.
-Here we distinguish methods that adjust the outcome-specific \(p\)-values from multivariate methods, which combine the different outcomes in a single analyses.
+In addition, multiplicity issues also arise if more than one outcome are considered in a randomized trial.
+Here we describe methods that adjust the outcome-specific \(p\)-values and multivariate methods which combine the different outcomes in a single analysis.

 10.1 Subgroup analysis

-In a subgroup analysis, the question is whether the treatment effect is different for different types of patients.
+In a subgroup analysis, the objective is to determine whether the treatment effect is different for different types of patients.
 Possible subgroups are Male vs. Female, Children vs. Adults etc. Subgroups may also be disease-related, for example patients with/without diabetes or with/without a certain disease or disease status.

-• RCTs are usually powered to detect an overall difference between the two treatment groups.
+However, there are several problems which might arise.
+First, RCTs are usually powered to detect an overall difference between the two treatment groups.
 Analyses of subgroups will then have less power to detect a significant difference of the treatment effect between subgroups.
+Moreover, if subgroups are defined by many variables, the risk of a false positive (significant) finding increases.
+Finally, the choice of subgroups is difficult.
+Subgroup analyses are more credible if the subgroups were a priori specified (before the data were collected) rather than post hoc.

 10.1.1 Comparing subgroups

-Example 10.1 The Neonatal Hypocalcemia trial is a placebo-controlled trial of vitamin D supplementation of expectant mothers for the prevention of neonatal hypocalcemia J. N. S. Matthews (2006) (Section 9.2).
+Example 10.1 The Neonatal Hypocalcemia trial is a placebo-controlled trial of vitamin D supplementation of expectant mothers for the prevention of neonatal hypocalcemia (Cockburn et al. 1980).
 The primary endpoint is serum calcium level of the babies at 1 week of age.
 Table 10.1 shows the summary-level data for the serum calcium levels in the treatment and placebo groups.
 It shows it separately for the breast-fed and bottle-fed babies as the question is whether the treatment has a different effect in these two subgroups.

 ## data